-In this week’s ‘Famous Five’, we take a look at five of the most iconic drum machines that helped transform the sound of pop, house, techno and hip-hop.
+In this month’s ‘Famous Five’, we take a look at five of the most iconic drum machines that helped transform the sound of pop, house, techno and hip-hop.

 No history of the drum machine (or history of contemporary music, for that matter) would be complete without a mention of Roland’s most iconic machine.
 Even for the musically uninitiated, when you hear the phrase ‘drum machine’, the 808 is what springs to mind.
 Many are surprised to learn that despite its iconic status and near-universal adoration, the 808 was actually considered something of a failure on initial release.
 Reviewers showed disdain for the ‘unrealistic’ sounds that the analogue generator produced and many saw it as inferior to the more technologically advanced Linn LM-1, which featured digital sampling and shuffle capability.